 Pursuant to the development plan, SeaSpine shall use reasonable efforts to assist in the development of the potential product offering, including licensing certain existing intellectual property to be incorporated into such product.
 Under the terms of the Development Agreement, the Company agreed to make monthly payments to SeaSpine to reimburse for full time resources employed by SeaSpine responsible to conduct the development activities.
-For the three months ended June 30, 2022 and 2021, the Company expensed \$- and \$13,854, respectively, of the reimbursement charges from SeaSpine.
-For the six months ended June 30, 2022 and 2021, the Company expensed \$6,225 and \$23,854, respectively, of the reimbursement charges from SeaSpine.
+For the three months ended March 31, 2022 and 2021, the Company expensed \$6,225 and \$10,000, respectively, of the reimbursement charges from SeaSpine.
 The reimbursement charges were recorded within research and development expense in the condensed consolidated statements of operations.
+The outstanding liability to SeaSpine as of March 31, 2022 amounted to \$6,225, recorded within accounts payable in the condensed consolidated balance sheet.
+There was no outstanding liability to SeaSpine as of December 31, 2021.

 Certain intellectual property developed pursuant to the project plan will be owned by the Company, certain intellectual property developed pursuant to the project plan will be owned by SeaSpine, and other intellectual property developed pursuant to the project plan will be jointly owned by SeaSpine and the Company.
 The Company also agreed to provide SeaSpine a royalty-free, worldwide, perpetual, non-exclusive license of certain of the Company's intellectual property incorporated into the product to be developed.
 The Company also agreed to pay SeaSpine a product royalty, in an amount specified in the Development Agreement, for each resulting product sold for a period of 10 years beginning on the initial market launch.
 The term of the Development Agreement shall continue until the expiration of all royalty terms, unless earlier terminated by either party, as provided for by the Development Agreement.
-The Company recorded an immaterial amount of royalty for the three and six months ended June 30, 2022.
-No royalties were recorded in fiscal year 2021.